NOT Backwards Compatible.

 They went the whole nine yards here.
 It’ll have a 4k resolution, double its predecessor.
 Which is always welcome.
 Boasting a 120-frame rate, getting launched in the air by a giant in Skyrim could take on a whole new dimension!

 Making an appearance is the cutting-edge OLED display.
 At a staggering 2k resolution in each eye.
-This is an immense upgrade from the previous PSVR, which was heavily criticized for its blocky displays.
-Not great when you’re trying to be immersed in virtual reality.
+This represents a significant upgrade from the previous PSVR, which received heavy criticism for its blocky displays, making it difficult to achieve full immersion in virtual reality.

 Here’s where Sony’s breakthroughs are shining through.
 They’re using eye-tracking technology to focus on rendering wherever you’re looking, adjusting the resolution in real time!